paul3bin/Connect-Four-Game/README.md

 # Connect-Four-Game
- Connect Four game using HTML, CSS and JQuery
+ Connect Four game using HTML, CSS and JavaScript.